Superannuation splitting under the family law

 • Divide by two = each party should receive $37,500.

-It is important to note that superannuation will be transferred from one party’s superannuation entitlements to the other party's superannuation entitlements.
+It is important to note that superannuation will be transferred from one party’s superannuation account to the other party's superannuation account.
 It is not a cash payment.
-It will not, therefore, be accessible to the receiving party until retirement or until they are able to access their superannuation entitlements for some other reason, for example, if they meet the financial hardship rules of the relevant super fund.
+It will not therefore be accessible to the receiving party until retirement or until they are able to access their superannuation entitlements for some other reason (for example, if they meet the financial hardship rules of the relevant super fund).

 Superannuation as a negotiating tool